amake/flutter.el/README.md

   default (source) language for your app
 - `flutter-l10n-output-localization-file`: The name of the generated Dart file that you use in your app

-If using flutter-l10n-flycheck be sure to call `flutter-l10n-flycheck-setup` and set your L10N file to use the checker: `M-x add-file-local-variable-prop-line flycheck-checker intl_translation`

 ## Example